GeeLaw/vecole-redux/docs/library/garbled_circuits2.md

 The configuration of a garbled circuit of a `TwoPartyCircuit` is the number of offline keys (those that do not depend on the input of Alice or Bob), the number of key pairs (the coefficients and the intercepts, or the vector `a_i(r)` and `b_i(r)`) of each input of Alice, and that of Bob.

 `ResetPreserveConfiguration` resets the counters but keeps the dimensional sizes of `AliceEncoding` and `BobEncoding`.
-It is required to call this method before passing a `Configuration` into `Ungarble`, which uses the object as the counter.
+It is required to call this method before passing a `Configuration` into `Garble` or `Ungarble`, which uses the object as the counter.

 ## `KeyPairs<TRing, TAllocRing, TAllocRingVec>` structure template